 Speaking of summer jobs, the summer before college is a great time to get a part-time job to help you earn money to pay for college.
 You can earn up to about $6,400 without affecting your financial aid.
 A summer job or internship can also provide experience, which will help you get a job after you graduate from college.

-Summer is the right time to start shopping around for student loans.
+Also, summer is the right time to start shopping for student loans.
 You should always borrow federal first, since federal student loans are cheaper and have better repayment terms.
-But, if you’ve exhausted the Federal Stafford loan limits and still need more money, you may wish to borrow private student loans to pay the college bills.
+But if you exhausted the Federal Stafford loan limits and still need more money, you may wish to borrow private student loans to pay the college bills.

 The Credit CARD Act of 2009 set restrictions on your ability to get a credit card on your own, so talk with your parents about getting a credit card.
 Some college students make do with a debit card instead.
-Either way, you’ll need to set up a bank account with a branch or ATM near campus.
+Either way, you’ll need to set up a bank account near campus.

-Just as you would take your car in for servicing before a big road trip, visit your doctor and dentist for a checkup and to update any vaccines.
+Visit your doctor and dentist for a checkup to update any vaccines.
 If you wear eyeglasses or contact lenses, visit the eye doctor to update your prescription.
 Review your health insurance status, especially in consideration of potential changes in health care laws.
 Get a haircut a few weeks before you leave for college.

-Look up information about the college town online.
+To become familiar with your new town, look up information about the college town online.
 Learn about the public transportation system, if any.
-(Some colleges provide discounted or free access to the local public transportation system.)
-Make a list of restaurants to check out and entertainment venues.
+Some schools provide discounted or free access to the local public transportation system.
+Make a list of restaurants and entertainment venues to check out.

-Now is the time to acquire the life skills you’ve been neglecting.
-Learn how to do your own laundry.
-Learn basic cooking skills, such as how to boil water, make a sandwich, cook eggs (scrambled and hard-boiled and how to prepare spaghetti, all without hurting yourself in the process.
-Ask your parents for money management tips and help creating a budget.
+Finally, get those life skills in place.
+Learn how to do your own laundry and acquire basic cooking skills, such as how to boil water, make a sandwich and cook eggs.
+Ask your parents or guardians for money management tips and how to create a budget.